allansduarte/elixir-coding-practice/README.md

-# My Elixir Learning Path
+# This is my repository for Elixir coding practice
-My Elixir learning path solving exercism.io problems and other projects.
+I work on exercises from several different sources, incluing:

 ## Exercism
-11/94 Elixir fundamentals exercise completed
+12/94 Elixir fundamentals exercise completed

 ## Other projects folder